 Ryan Hickox, Dartmouth College

 Anna Scaife, University of Manchester / Jodrell Bank Centre

 Marie Korsaga, Observatoire Astronomique de Strasbourg

 Costs and Financial Support

 The anticipated conference fee is around £350 (details to be confirmed later).

-We have a substantial (but finite) budget to support scientists coming from Africa.
+We have a substantial (but finite) budget to support scientists to attend the meeting, with priority to those coming from Africa, and those who do not have have access to funds.
 This could cover, up to and including all travel and accommodation costs, plus a fee waiver.
 Preference for financial support will be given to those most in need, and to early career researchers.
 Applicants should indicate in their form, the level of financial support they would require to attend the workshop (e.g., travel, accommodation, fee waiver, complete costs, etc.).